Base Training Phase - What is it? How do you do it?

 - You burn fat as your main source of energy.

 - You don't put as much stress on your body as anaerobic training

 - You don't need as much recovery time between training sessions

-This means you are less likely to suffer from injury or illness while the bulk of your training is aerobic.
+This means you are less likely to suffer from injury or illness, and it is the safest way to consistently build your weekly mileage.

 2. FARTLEKS AND ACCELERATIONS